Best Enrichment for Cockatoo

 Physical Exercise Recommendations for Cockatoo

 Physical activity for Cockatoo should reflect their moderate exercise needs and Medium to Large (12-27 inches, 300-1200 grams) build.
 Daily exercise should include 30-60 minutes of species-appropriate physical activity divided into at least two sessions.
 For Cockatoo, effective exercise includes flight time and interaction and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Watch for the fatigue cues — heavy breathing, slowing pace, resistance to continuing, lying down during activity.
 Cockatoo birds with friendly traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Cockatoo birds need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Cockatoo benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Cockatoo